Puja123das/Rockylinux/README.md

 - 💬 Ask me about Any Europe Visa Sponsorship Related.
 - 💬 Ask me about Any Solution Architecture Related.
 - 😄 Pronouns: you can call me as Cloud Crusader.
-- 🙏 I’m looking for more hands in this cloudnloud Cancer NGO initiatives.
+- 🙏 I’m looking for more hands in this cloudnloud Tech Community initiatives.
-- 🙏 Join with me on this Children Cancer NGO initiatives.
 - 📫 How to reach me: mounika@cloudnloud.com.
 - 📫 How to reach me Only Whatsapp : +91-8939984529.